Oyster mushrooms, yum, such a delicious gourmet food, yet sold at $40 to $50 per kilo.

 Place your 2kg of inoculated substrate into a container with breathing holes.

-Personally, I use food grade paint tins with 1cm holes drilled into them.
+Personally, I’ve used both food grade paint tins and 4L ice cream containers with 1cm holes drilled into them.

-You could also use cleaned paper milk cartons, plastic ice cream tubs or large snap lock bags.
-I’m anti-plastic and will favour non-plastic containers anytime.
+You could also use cleaned paper milk cartons or large snap lock bags.

 Any container you use will need a lid or be able to be sealed up.
 The container will also need ‘breathing’ holes for the mycelium to be able to take in oxygen.